Difference Between Shares Outstanding vs Float

 Float Stock

-The float is derived by taking a company’s outstanding shares (total shares) and subtracting from it any restricted stock (stock that is under sales restriction).
-Float stock is important for investors because it indicates how many shares are actually available for general investing public trading.
-The float value can change from year to year if the company decides to repurchase shares from the market or sell more of its authorized shares internally instead of publicly.
+The float is derived by taking a company’s outstanding (total) shares and subtracting any restricted stock (stock under sales restriction) from it.
+Float stock is important for investors because it indicates how many shares are available for general investing public trading.
+The float value can change yearly if the company decides to repurchase shares from the market or sell more of its authorized shares internally instead of publicly.

-A “low float” stock is one with a relatively low number of shares available for trading.
-Stocks with a low float and low market-cap tend to be volatile and can make huge moves to the upside very quickly if they have a positive catalyst.
+A “low float” stock has a relatively low number of shares available for trading.
+Stocks with a low float and market cap tend to be volatile and can quickly move to the upside if they have a positive catalyst.

-- Float stock includes the share of a listed company available to buy or sell for the general public.
+- Float stock includes a listed company’s share available to buy or sell to the general public.

 - A company’s stock float can play an important factor in the price movement of its stock.
 A stock with a smaller float is more likely to feel the impact of volume change.

-- Management and investors have a lot of confidence in the stock if they are holding a large percentage of it.
+- Management and investors have a lot of confidence in the stock if they hold a large percentage.

-- Stocks with smaller floats can become very volatile than those with larger floats.
+- Stocks with smaller floats can become more volatile than those with larger floats.

-- It can be held for a short or medium-term basis.
+- It can be held on a short or medium-term basis.

 Float Stock Formula